Get 'Em: Development

 While recovering from injuries occurred during his professional basketball career in the 2010/2011 season, Behdad Sami decided to pursue his dream of creating a video game.
-Behdad Sami Interactive's first game, Get 'Em officially started production in 2011.
+Legendary Rejects’ first game, Get 'Em officially started production in 2011.
 It was planned to take a total of 6 months to produce, but due to numerous unfortunate setbacks, production took an extra 5 years.
 Get 'Em was finally released in summer of 2016 for the iOS platform and fall of 2016 for Android.
 Get 'Em was inspired by the open world free-roaming games Grand Theft Auto and Need For Speed Underground.
 The name comes from the term most dog owners use to tell their dog to fetch or "get" something.
 The concept of the game was to bring crime-fighting dogs into the spotlight, instead of being in a sidekick role.
 Behdad wanted users to play as superhero vigilante dogs in an open world environment, to give the users a sense of freedom as a dog in a big city.
 The art style created by SuperGenius Studios was designed to look like a cel-shaded 3D cartoon or comic book playable video game.

-Graphic novel
+Legacy

-On October 19, 2017, the first Get 'Em children's graphic novel, based on the Get 'Em video game, was released on iBooks.
+On October 19, 2017, the first Get 'Em children's graphic novel, based on the Get 'Em video game, was released on Apple Books.

-Stickers app

-On June 21, 2018, Behdad Sami Interactive released the Get 'Em iMessage stickers app.
+On June 21, 2018, Legendary Rejects released the Get 'Em iMessage stickers app.
 The stickers app has artwork from the actual video game and graphic novel iBook.